brodsa/mgv-vorau/README.md

 Generally, testing was considered during the entire development of the webpage.
 After implementing a feature or styling the component, the the webpage was tested.
 In the end, more thorough manual testing was conducted.
 Finally, the existing validation tools were used.

 ### Manual Testing
 - The website was tested on various devices (mobile: iPhone8, TODO; and laptop: Dell XPS13) and in various web browsers (Chroma, Safary, Firefox, and Edge).
-In additional, the Google Chrome DevTool was used to fill the gap with testing the website on even more screen sizes.
+In addition, the Google Chrome DevTool was used to fill the gap with testing the website on even more screen sizes.

 Following aspects were considered during the test: